«Tulsi Tulana Nasti Ataeva Tulasi».

 In India, in Uttarakhand, an ecotype of Ocimum gratissimum sp. gratissimum was analyzed with 29.52% β-bisabolene – in addition to 11.33% estragol and 9.75% eucalyptol.

 And, also, at very small levels of Bisabolene, in various ecotypes of Ocimum gratissimum.
 In Benin with 0.73% of β-bisabolene.
 In India, in Andra Pradesh, with 0.10% β-bisabolene.
 In Kenya with 0.74% β-bisabolene.

-Medicinal Properties of Temperate Tulsi and Bisabolenes
+Medicinal Properties of the Ethiopian Tulsi and Bisabolenes

 It should be noted that, according to the above-mentioned Serbian study, temperate Tulsi, under the name “Blue Spice”, has the highest antioxidant capacity (IC50 = 0.03 µg/mL) of the 12 varieties analyzed.
 Its essential oil content, on the other hand, is the lowest with, only, 0,65% – while the variety Purple Opal contained 1,90%.
 Various analyses have mentioned the low productivity in essential oil of this Tulsi.

 In this study, the antioxidant activity of this form of temperate Tulsi, under the name “Blue Spice”, is mainly due to its high level of β-bisabolene, eugenol and trans-α-bisabolene.

 According to an Ethiopian study, mentioned above, the anti-oxidant activity of temperate Tulsi is very strong… and this explains its ability to preserve spiced butter for about fifteen years.